Constipation in children and infants

 What is the definition of constipation in children?

-Actually, a clear-cut definition of constipation in children does not exist.
+Actually, a clear-cut definition for constipation in children does not exist.
 When we discuss constipation in children we need to take several factors into account, including the consistency of the stool (soft or hard), the number of stools per day and the ease or difficulty at which the passing of stool occurs.

-For example, a child who passes a soft stool every 3 days without any issues does not suffer from constipation.
+For example: a child who passes a soft stool every 3 days without any issues does not suffer from constipation.
 However, a child who passes a hard stool with great difficulty and pain once every two days, does indeed suffer from constipation.

-What are the main causes of constipation?
+What are the main causes of constipation in children?

-Factors causing constipation are commonly divided into two:
+The causes of constipation are commonly divided into two:

-1. Organic causes of constipation, i.e due to a physical cause
+1. Organic causes of constipation, i.e. due to a physical cause

-2. Idiopathic or functional constipation, i.e due to abnormal function
+2. Idiopathic or functional constipation, i.e. due to abnormal function

-The first term, i.e constipation due to an organic cause, refers to the child with a past medical history, where constipation is a secondary symptom or a result of their underlying medical problem.
+The first term, i.e. constipation due to an organic cause, refers to the child with a past medical history, where constipation is a secondary symptom or a result of their underlying medical problem.
 There could be many potential ‘problems’; from anatomical to metabolic issues, neurologic causes and to signs due to the adverse effects of drugs.

 Sometimes, parents will describe their child as one who has been suffering from constipation since infancy.
 Other times, the constipation will have just started, without any past medical history.

-What are the causes of functional constipation in children?
+What are the causes of functional constipation?

 There are many causes to functional constipation.
 These include:

-– Sometimes constipation is a result of a vicious cycle that develops right before our eyes – child does not pass stool because of an acute, unknown reason – whatever it may be.
+Sometimes constipation is a result of a vicious cycle that develops right before our eyes – child does not pass stool because of an acute, unknown reason – whatever it may be.
 Their stool hardens, and this leads to pain in the child’s next attempt at defecation.
 This pain prevents them from trying to pass stool, the constipation worsens and the cycle starts all over again.

 What starts the vicious cycle that leads to constipation?